Expensify Playbook For US Based VC Backed Startups

 If you don’t already have one, go to new.expensify.com and sign up for an account with your work email address.
 The account is free so don’t worry about the cost at this stage.

-There are three policy types, but for your needs we recommend the Control Policy for the following reasons:
+There are three paid policies; Individual, Collect, and Control, but for your needs we recommend the Control Policy for the following reasons:

 - You can cap spend on certain expense types, and set compliance controls so Expensify’s built-in Concierge Audit Tracking can detect violations on your behalf